Multiplexed Analogue Components: Countries and territories that used MAC

 This is a list of nations that used the MAC standard for television broadcasting:

 Technological obsolescence

 Since the vast majority of TV stations and similar installations were only wired for composite video, the fitting of a MAC transmitter at the end of the chain had the effect of degrading the transmitted image quality, rather than improving it.

 For this and other technical reasons, MAC systems never really caught on with broadcasters.
 MAC transmission technology was made obsolete by the radically new digital systems (like DVB-T and ATSC) in the late 1990s.

-Although MAC transmission systems are still used, the technology is obsolete.
-It is expected that MAC will cease to be used for TV transmission by 2012.